-Reviewer Comment In this article, Harmanci and Gerstein investigated an intriguing question regarding genomic privacy: given a person 's phenotype (specifically eQTL), whether an intruder can stake advantages of known genotype-phenotype correlations existing in the public domain and reversely predict the genotype of the person.
-The authors showed that As stated by the authors, this work can be considered as an extension of an earlier work by Schadt and colleagues (Nat Gen 2012), in which they showed that given a set of high-quality mRNA expression data of a given tissue for a human cohort (and SNPs) as training data, one can predict the genotypes of another independent cohort with high accuracy.
-One of the major innovations of this work in comparison with the earlier work is that they showed that, inclusion of additional phenotypic data (gender and ethnicity) gives the intruder more power in predicting genotypes.
-The second breakthrough of this work is that, instead of using Bayesian probabilistic approach, the authors showed that the potential privacy intruder can use the extreme outliers existed in the phenotypic data as a guidance to identify the corresponding individual.
-Author [[Just the introduction, This is here to be complete.
-Probably going Response to remove this]] Excerpt From Revised Manuscript
+Reviewer In this article, Harmanci and Gerstein investigated an Comment intriguing question regarding genomic privacy: given a person 's phenotype (specifically eQTL), whether an intruder can stake advantages of known genotype-phenotype correlations existing in the public domain and reversely predict the genotype of the person.
+The authors showed that As stated by the authors, this work can be considered as an extension of an earlier work by Schadt and colleagues (Nat Gen 2012), in which they showed that given a set of high-guality mRNA expression data of a given tissue for a human cohort (and SNPs) as training data, one can with high accuracy.
+One of the major innovations of this work in comparison with the earlier work is that they (gender and ethnicity) gives the intruder more power in predicting genotypes.
+The second breakthrough of this work is that, instead of using Bayesian probabilistic approach, the authors showed that the potential privacy intruder can use the extreme outliers existed in the corresponding individual.
+Author [[Just the introduction.
+This is here to be complete.
+Probably going Response to remove this]]

+Excerpt From Revised Manuscript